github/docs/content/issues/quickstart.md

 You can also create a CONTRIBUTING.md file specifically to contain guidelines on how users or contributors can contribute and interact with the team or project, such as how to open a bug fix issue or request an improvement.
 For more information, see "[Setting guidelines for repository contributors](/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors)."

 ### README example
-Here is an example of a README.md created for our newly created project.
+Here is an example of a README.md created for our newly created project, Project Octocat.

 ![Creating README example](/assets/images/help/issues/quickstart-creating-readme.png)
 ## Creating issue templates